Mail Forwarding Services For RVers

 - Do you get a lot of junk mail?
 Many services include junk mail handling for a cheaper price than getting it all shipped to you.

-When you know that you are moving remote locations, you can put a hold on all mail and put in an address change.
-Once you are at your new location, you can release all of your mail.
+Here is how this actually works: You have your mail shipped to you current location.
+Once you know that you are moving locations, you can put a hold on all mail and put in an address change.
+Then, when you arrive at your new location, you can release all of your mail and have them shipped to you there.

-I don’t really every recommend using the mail forwarding services USPS offers as a first choice.
+I don’t really ever recommend using the USPS mail forwarding services as a first choice.
 It is definitely best used when you will be staying in one location for a longer length of time and will only need your mail sent to that one place.

 Use this option with caution and make sure to talk with the post office to get the full run down on details before attempting to start or stop forwarding in this manner.